 Paste closely resembled diamonds and before long, its dazzle was in great demand.
 It was not possible to cut and polish diamonds the way we can today, so if diamonds were used, jewelry had to be created around the shapes in which they were naturally found.

-With paste, it could be cut and polished into whatever shapes the jewelers wanted to use.
+Because of paste’s pliable consistency, craftsman were able to cut and polish it into whatever shapes the jewelers wanted to use.
 Some believe the term “paste” came from the Italian word pasta because pasta is soft, moldable, and easy to shape.

 It was set into high-quality metals such as silver, gold, or steel, and was used in everything from ornamental shoe buckles to jeweled cuff links and decorative buttons.